-Bristol’s Must Visit Areas!
+Bristol’s Must Visit Areas for new students!

 Bristol is a diverse and exciting city made up of a several different and distinct areas, each with its own character.
 From the indie shops of Stokes Croft and food markets in the centre, to classy bistros in Clifton and world-class exhibitions along the Harbourside.
 Whether you’re returning to Bristol or exploring for the first time, take a look at our pick of unmissable areas.

 Clifton is the home of the University of Bristol and Bristol SU.
 It’s an area you’ll get to know very well during your time here as a student.
-Full of elegant Georgian terraces, pretty squares and impressive period architecture, it’s renowned for it’s beauty.
+Full of elegant Georgian terraces, pretty squares and impressive period architecture, it’s renowned for its beauty.
 The area is scattered with swanky restaurants, posh boutiques and upmarket pubs.
 It is certainly Bristol’s poshest- and sadly priciest- area.

 Eating: The Primrose Café.
 Boho café by day, smart bistro by night.
 Check out their secluded roof top terrace in the summer months!
 For a cheaper option the SU bar -The Balloon- does a great fried breakfast.